matwilso/matwilso.github.io/personal.md

 I like climbing, playing basketball, and hiking/camping.

-I also enjoy reading and think it helps to improve thinking.
-I have started to haphazardly keep track of books I read on [Goodreads](https://www.goodreads.com/user/show/71066633-matthew-wilson).
+I also enjoy reading.
+I have
+started to haphazardly keep track of books I read on [Goodreads](https://www.goodreads.com/user/show/71066633-matthew-wilson).